-Teaching faculty and mentors are drawn from a select group of scientists and clinicians at the Saint Louis University School of Medicine.
-The faculty are united by their extensive experience and teaching and training young scientists, medical students and physicians-in-training.
+Teaching faculty and mentors in Saint Louis University's anatomy Ph.D. program are drawn from a select group of scientists and clinicians at the School of Medicine.
+The anatomy faculty are united by their extensive experience teaching and training young scientists, medical students and physicians-in-training.

 Fieldwork and Research Opportunities

-Graduate students perform research projects by working with a faculty mentor whose research interests match their own.
+Graduate students in anatomy at SLU perform research projects by working with a faculty mentor whose research interests match their own.
 Doctoral students are expected to publish and present a minimum of two research projects.

-The center's faculty are engaged in multidisciplinary research of biological structure and function ranging from ultrastructural to gross anatomical levels, with a major interest in clinically relevant anatomy and neurobiology.
+Faculty members are engaged in multidisciplinary research of biological structure and function ranging from ultrastructural to gross anatomical levels, with a significant interest in clinically relevant anatomy and neurobiology.
 Other research interests include cell biology and pathobiology.
-Facilities are available for autoradiography, electrophysiology, gel electrophoresis, immunoblotting, immunostaining (immunocytochemistry, immunohistochemistry, immunofluorescence), high-performance liquid chromatography, in situ hybridization, microsurgery, stereotaxic neurosurgery, microinjections and animal behavioral assays.
-The center is also equipped to perform optical imaging, including bright field, phase contrast and fluorescence microscopy.

-Possible careers for graduates with a degree in anatomy include medical doctor, allied health professional and university professor.
+Possible careers for graduates with a Ph.D. in anatomy include medical doctors, allied health professionals and university professors.

 Applicants are admitted on a competitive basis and must have a B.S. or B.A. degree from an accredited U.S. college or university with a minimum overall GPA of 3.0 and/or science GPA of 2.8.
-In addition, applicants must have either a minimum combined MCAT score of 495 or a GRE general test score at the 40th percentile.
+In addition, applicants must have a GRE general test score at the 40th percentile.

 - Application form and fee